-Given the tree network T rooted at r, a data item whose server is r, and an update cost constraint Δ , find a set of cache nodes $M \subseteq T$ ($r \in M$) for storing copies of the data item, such that the total access cost $\tau(T,M) = \sum{i \in T} a_i \times min{j \in M} d{ij}$ is minimized under the constraint that the total update cost $\mu(M)$ is less than Δ , where $\mu(M)$ is the cost of minimum cost Steiner tree over M. Note that the minimum cost Steiner tree spanning over a set of nodes M is simply the smallest subtree connecting the root r to all the nodes in M.
+Given the tree network T rooted at r, a data item whose server is r, and an update cost constraint Δ , find a set of cache nodes $M \subseteq T$ ($r \in M$) for storing copies of the data item, such that the total access cost is minimized under the constraint that the total update cost $\mu(M)$ is less than Δ , where $\mu(M)$ is the weight of minimum-weighted Steiner tree over M. The minimum weighted Steiner tree spanning over a set of nodes M is simply the smallest subtree connecting the root r to all the nodes in M.